talk2viren/umermansoor.github.io/_posts/2017-07-28-ai-is-not-magic-how-neural-networks-learn.md

 ![neural_network]({{ site.url }}/img/blogs/neural_network.svg.png)

-The neurons have weights and biases.
+The neurons have weights and biases, which allow a neuron to change it's output for the same input values.
 The **goal is to find the best set of weights and biases** over our training data.
 What constitutes the best set of weight and biases?
 The one which gives the **minimum error**.
 To make sense of it all, let's define a an error function of weights and biases.
 Let's give it a fancy name: the cost function.

 > Cost Function (weights,biases) = # of images incorrectly identified / Total # of images

+Great.
 Now we can measure the performance of our neural network and have a clear objective: **find weights and biases which minimizes the cost function**.
-But how do we find weights and biases?
-One way is to just randomly pick them, run neural network over entire training data (6,000 images) and calculate the cost function.
+So how to find weights and biases?
+One way is to just **randomly** pick them, run neural network over entire training data (6,000 images) and calculate the cost function.
 Keep repeating until we've found a low enough value of the cost function that we like.
 Let's say we want to stop when the neural network has a success rate of 99%.
+When we reach this goal, the combination of weights and biases have *detected some similarity between hotdogs* and could identify new hotdog images.
 Let's see how this would work.
 To keep it simple, suppose we are only doing this for 2 weights and biases.

 **Iteration 1**: Weight1 = 1, Weight2 = 3, Bias1 = 1, Bias2 = 4.
 Let's say it correctly classifies 300 out of 500 images of hot dog correctly.
 We'll say the error rate is 200/500 = 40%